fable-compiler/fable-compiler.github.io/docs/docs/introduction/js-users-read-this.md

 We're happy you decided to try Fable.
 Since F# is a language originally created for the .NET environment, Fable uses some tools that come from there.

 Don't panic!
 There is enough documentation to explain how the .NET tools integrate in your environment.
-And there is basically only two things you need to know:
+And there are basically only two things you need to know:

 1. Fable uses F# project files (`.fsproj`) to list your F# code files and libraries.
 2. Fable uses NuGet to load F# libraries, which is the equivalent of NPM for the .NET environment